barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 ### C\#

-C\# is a modern languages.
-Being such it's fully aware of byte quirks and the the difference between character and byte.
+C\# is a modern language.
+Being such it's fully aware of byte quirks and the difference between character and byte.
 The [char](http://msdn.microsoft.com/en-us/library/x9h8tsay.aspx) data type explicitly represents a Unicode character.
 It is 16-bit long which is enough for most usages.
 So while we're working with data, we have to tell .NET plainly that